• Skip to main content

 This is a sub-category of budget basses that you could actually take on a trip or bring into a recording studio without getting expelled by the producer.

 The low-mid price range covers basses above $200 and under $400.
-It’s where you’ll find quite a few “leftovers” from big brands such as Music Man or Dean.
+It’s where you’ll find quite a few “leftovers” from some of the best bass guitar brands, such as Music Man or Ibanez.

 For example, Sterling’s Sub Ray 4 is among the handful of decent-quality bass guitars made of maple and basswood that costs merely $300.
 Its hardware isn’t perfect, and it goes out of tune every now and then.
 However, it sounds amazing for the price and is surprisingly durable.